-Have you every wondered about the origin of a vacation?
+Have you ever wondered about the origin of a vacation?

 Did farmers – the majority of people through much of recent human history – who had to milk the cows daily and couldn’t leave livestock unattended for more than a few hours – take a two week cruise?
 Did they take time off?
 Absolutely!
 They called it Sunday (other terms across religions but a similar concept in many of them).
 And they had holidays.

 A holiday is a special holy day that didn’t fall on a Sunday.
 We have since worked in various national holidays as well but it is the same idea.

 And many resorts and retreats started with a religious focus – not an opportunity to imbibe, spend and be idle.
 Admittedly, I am over extending this a bit but the main point is that there are different ways to take a break.

 More recently there is pressure – and I mean that in the worst way – to to visit some exotic local, take photos and post them to Facebook.
 Look how much fun we are having!

 A trip to Disney for four costs about $4000 and I know of a family who spent over $10,000 in a single week.